Project60/org.project60.banking/doc/civibanking-getting-started.md

 These notes are not comprehensive, but they show the steps needed to import a file of contributions.

-The project code is on https://github.com/Project60/org.project60.banking  The CiviCRM extension is installed from the /extension directory.
+The project code is on https://github.com/Project60/org.project60.banking  The CiviCRM extension should be installed from a dedicated release (https://github.com/Project60/org.project60.banking/releases).
+The ``master`` version is bleeding edge and not always stable.

 Overview
 --------